19.00.050 SPECIALIZED VEHICLES (CALEA 41.1.3)

 Decisions regarding the safe operation of the vehicle are the sole responsibility of the operator.
 The operator must possess a current and valid WA State driver’s license and attend the safe vehicle-handling course.
 This vehicle is not to be used in a patrol capacity.
 Volunteers assigned to limited parking enforcement may also use a parking enforcement vehicle with proper training.

 The Fleet Maintenance Manager and the Traffic Division Supervisors shall be responsible for ensuring that the vehicle is adequately maintained.
+Refer to Vehicle Inspection sheet for equipment contained in vehicle.

 The T3 Motion Law Enforcement vehicle is a clean energy transportation system appropriate for community policing, specialized patrol, and urban enforcement.
 The T3 is equipped with front and rear lights, a siren and is marked with the words "Bellevue Police".
+The T3 contains no added equipment.

 At the beginning of each shift officers assigned to T3 patrol shall ensure the T3 is in good working order and all lighting (headlight, taillight, brake light, emergency lights) and siren are functioning properly.
 If any deficiencies are discovered, the officer shall immediately place the vehicle out of service and notify the Downtown Unit supervisor.
 Officers shall also ensure the T3 is equipped with the necessary forms and equipment for their specific assignment.